QGasSP/ggia-backend/README.md

 ___

 ## Docker
-You can build and run the project on docker by single command:
+You can build and run the project on Docker with a single command:
 ```shell
 docker-compose up -d
 ```